Create your own ecommerce website and start selling successfully with ShopWired today

 There are two other Shopify plans for more niche audiences:

-The first, Shopify Lite, is $9 per month and can be used to test your online store ideas.
+The first, Shopify Starter, is £5 per month and can be used to test your online store ideas.
 Once you gain traction, you'll likely have to upgrade to the Basic Plan.

-The second is Shopify Plus, which costs $2,000 per month.
+The second is Shopify Plus, which costs from $2,300 per month.
 Shopify Plus is solely targeted at big-name brands with a high sales volume, like Unilever, Sony, and Clarks.
+There's also a minimum contract of between 1 - 3 years.

 What Does Each Shopify UK Pricing Plan Include?